lastredoubt/cepheus-subsector-almanac/README.md

 This project has been left alone without further improvements.

-uwpparse.rb is the main file
+uwpparse.rb is the main file.
+Directions are in the remarks.